Neymar limps off with injury during PSG's Champions League clash with Istanbul Basaksehir | Goal.com

 The winger was forced out after 26 minutes, having previously come off the pitch a few minutes earlier due to an apparent injury.

-He was replaced by Pablo Sarabia, who joined Kylian Mbappe, Moise Keane and Angel Di Maria in the PSG attack.
+He was replaced by Pablo Sarabia, who joined Kylian Mbappe, Moise Keane and Angel Di Maria in the PSG attack, with Neymar becoming the first PSG player to be substituted in the first half in a Champions League game since Thiago Motta against Manchester City in April 2016

+Wednesday's injury comes after Neymar recently overcame a back issue after previously dealing with a calf issue.

+The Brazilian winger has made four appearances for PSG in Ligue 1, scoring two goals as the defending champions sit atop Ligue 1 with 20 points through eight games.